Everyone Knows that Everyone Knows: Gossip Protocols for Super Experts: Engaged agents

 We continue with some results for asynchronous $\ANY$ demonstrating how the feature of engaged agents affects termination.

 \begin{example} Consider again Example~\ref{ex.threea} for three agents $a,b,c$ and super-successful call sequence $ab;ac;ab;cb$.
 With engaged agents, final call $cb$ is a missed call.
-The sequence remains super-successful (but we need that final call). \end{example}
+The sequence remains super-successful.
+But we need that final call. \end{example}

 \begin{example} Given are six agents $a,b,c,d,e,f$.
 We first assume asynchronous $\ANY$ without engaged agents.
 We enact the procedure also used in the proof of Proposition~\ref{prop.minmin}.
 A standard solution to obtain $\Exp_A$ is $ae;af;ab;cd;ac;bd;ae;af$.
-It consists of eight calls.
-After any of the final four calls $ac;bd;ae;af$, the involved agents are experts.
+It consists of \emph{eight} calls.
+After any of the final \emph{four} calls $ac;bd;ae;af$, the involved agents are experts.
 The agents can continue to verify that all other agents are experts in subsequent calls.
-Altogether this requires each pair of agents to make a call after which they both are (or remain) experts.
-For $6$ agents we need $8+15-4=19$ calls.
-(This is also the conjectured minimum.)
-An example executing with all calls in lexicographic order is as follows.
+Altogether this requires {\bf each pair} of agents to make a call after which they both are (or remain) experts.
+For $6$ agents we therefore need $8-4+ \binom{6}{2} = 4+15=19$ calls.
+An example execution with all calls in lexicographic order is as follows.

 With engaged agents, a simpler sequence with $15$ instead of $19$ calls is already super-successful: